OData/v3ProtocolDocument/OData Atom Format.markdown

 If the metadata cannot be retrieved by appending $metadata to the service root, then this name must additionally be prefixed by a URL that can be used to retrieve the metadata document containing the function import that describes the function.

 ### 8.1.2.
 The `metadata:target` Attribute ###
-A `metadata:function` element MUST have a `metadata:target` attribute that specifies the URL to GET from in order to invoke the function.
+A `metadata:function` element MUST have a `metadata:target` element that specifies the URL to GET from in order to invoke the function.

 The first parameter of the function MUST be a binding parameter that is bound to the feed or entity on which the function is specified, and MUST NOT be provided as a separate parameter by the client when invoking the function.